t3chou/haskell-game-of-life/README.md

 # haskell-game-of-life

 ## Overview
 The Haskell Game of Life is an implementation of Conway's Game of Life, a cellular automaton devised by the British mathematician John Horton Conway in 1970.
-This project is more than just an implementation of the game; it's an exploration of functional programming paradigms, Haskell's powerful features, and software engineering best practices.
+This project is more than just an implementation of the game; it's an exploration of functional programming paradigms, Haskell's powerful features, and software engineering great practices.

 ## Goals
 Our primary objectives with this project are: